StuartMacKay/django-ansible-template/README.rst

 The initial deployment locks down access to the server.
-You can only login using an authorized key; root login is disabled; logins can only be by admins (listed in the development or production group_vars files) and a password is required for sudo access.
+You can only login using an authorized key; root login is disabled; logins can only be by admins (listed in the staging or production group_vars files) and a password is required for sudo access.

 Subsequent deployments are now run using:

 ..  code-block:: shell

-    ansible-playbook -i development playbook.yml
+    ansible-playbook -i staging playbook.yml

 assuming the your username on the ansible control node (i.e. the local machine) matches one of the admin accounts added to the server.
 Otherwise you will have